 Digital risk management is all about mitigating digital risks and allowing your digital transformation to proceed without harm.
 It involves anticipating and mitigating digital risks associated with new technologies before implementing them.

 There is inefficiency in managing all categories of risk equally because not all risks affect business objectives in the same way.
 Focusing on the most critical risks affecting the digital health of your organization is a more efficient approach.
+A cyber risk remediation software solution enables you to prioritize risks that matter and manage exposures pre-attack.

-Top priority should be given to data leaks, cyberattacks, and third-party risks, because their exploitation results in devastating consequences and affects all other types of digital risk.
+Top priority should be given to data leaks, cyberattacks, and third-party risks because their exploitation results in devastating consequences and affects all other types of digital risk.

 With a strong focus on these top digital risk priorities, the following digital risk management framework offers an efficient distribution of effort.